 Fostering to adopt a child is accomplished through Colorado’s Department of Human Services.
 Foster homes offer a temporary safe placement for a child with the ultimate goal of reunion with their family after their biological parents resolve issues, learn new skills, or become able to provide a safe, secure home environment.
 However, in some cases, reunion with biological parents or previous guardians becomes impossible for a variety of reasons.
 In these cases, a child may become available for adoption as the state’s secondary goal becomes finding a safe, suitable permanent home.

 There is always a need for foster parents with a goal to adopt, especially for older children, teens, and sibling groups.
 To foster a child with a goal of adoption, the prospective parent must undergo a number of hours of training, classes, a background check, and a home study.
-Once certified as a foster parent, individuals wishing to adopt can request one or more foster children who are already cleared for the adoption process.
+Once certified as a foster parent, individuals wishing to adopt can request one or more foster children who are already cleared for the Colorado adoption process.

 Adopting a child in Colorado begins with an understanding of the types of adoptions available in the state so you can choose the best option for growing your family.
 Many prospective parents adopt through the foster care system, but others choose international adoption.
-Some adoption processes address the needs of a stepparent who wishes to adopt the child of their spouse.
+Some Colorado adoption processes address the needs of a stepparent who wishes to adopt the child of their spouse.

 For most adoptions the general steps are as follows: